 MILLENNIALS IN DEBT: 7 TIPS TO BUILD YOUR CREDIT

-Did you know that nearly 80% of Millennials have a hard time planning for their financial obligations?
+Did you know that nearly 80% of Millennials have difficulty planning for their financial obligations?
 Additionally, 30% report severe anxiety over their debt and finance.

 Today, many young people start their adult lives saddled with immense student loan debt and will struggle to save as they dream of affording new homes, new cars, or vacations.
 Having a good credit score is the foundation of financial independence.
-Maintaining good credit is essential, and sometimes a single large expense can snowball into considerable debt.
+Maintaining good credit is essential; sometimes, a single significant expense can snowball into considerable debt.

 Here’s how young people can start building their credit early.